Back to All Events

 Planning for Resilient Shores Workshop

-Join Huron Pines and the Michigan Planning Association for a workshop designed to strengthen local stewardship and planning coordination for our lakes and shorelines.
+Join Huron Pines and the Michigan Association of Planning for a workshop designed to strengthen local stewardship and planning coordination for our lakes and shorelines.
 Bringing together local elected officials, municipal staff, tribal representatives and community leaders, this session will explore planning tools and approaches that improve shoreline protection and resilience.

 Using Tawas Lake as a real-world case study, presenters will demonstrate how ecological and cultural values shape decision-making and share practical tools and collaborative strategies that any community can use to support healthy, resilient shores.